 There are many factors you must consider before you file a lawsuit.
 A couple of the most important ones are listed below.

 The statute of limitations is any law that gives people a specific amount of time to take legal action after suffering from another party’s negligent or reckless behavior.
 Texas Civil Practice and Remedies Code § 74.251 gives you two years from the date the malpractice occurred to start your suit.
 Any lawsuits filed after that date may not be valid.

 Just because you had a negative medical outcome does not mean malpractice occurred.
 It is your responsibility to prove that your doctor or healthcare facility’s behavior was unacceptable and that their behavior directly caused your injury.

-A lawyer at our firm can help you collect all of the necessary proof from sources like:
+A lawyer at our firm can help you collect all the necessary proof from sources like:

-- Your medical records: These documents detail every procedure you have had.
+- Your medical records: These documents detail every procedure you have had and each medication you were prescribed.
 It can therefore show if your provider gave you unnecessary treatment, delayed treatment, or did not treat you at all.

-To hire a malpractice lawyer who serves Melissa, Texas, call Underwood Law Office at (972) 316-4236 today.
+To hire a malpractice lawyer who serves Melissa, Texas, contact Underwood Law Office today.
 A member of our team is standing by to take your call, provide you with a free case review, and explain more about how a Melissa medical malpractice lawyer from Underwood Law Office can help.
 We charge no fees unless and until we win.